Non-equilibrium thermodynamics in driven macroscopic self-assembly

-While our theoretical model over-predicts the total number of transitions over the experimental time scale due to the assumption of white noise (see \cite{supp} for a comparison), the theoretical occupation probabilities show excellent agreement with experiments.
-Specifically, our numerical simulations predict $\Pi^\text{C} > \Pi^\text{P} > \Pi^\text{T}$ across the range of $\gamma$ and there is a similar variation in the occupation probabilities as the strength of driving (controlled by $\Gamma$ in experiments and $\gamma$ in our theoretical model) is increased (Fig.\ \ref{fig:Fig3}(a)).
-The success of our theoretical model prompts us to more closely analyze the role of the interaction potential $U$ on the emergent statistics.
+\sjt{The steady-state occupation probabilities (or stationary distribution) $\Pi$ of the C, T and P cluster configurations are the left eigenvectors of the transition probability matrix $P$, specifically the solutions of $\Pi^T P = \Pi^T$.} Across the range of $\Gamma$ considered, we find that C states are more propitious followed by P and then T (Fig.\ \ref{fig:Fig3}(e)).
+When $\Gamma = 1g$ there are relatively few instances of T and P configurations compared to C. However, as $\Gamma$ is increased incrementally to $\Gamma = 1.2g$ \sjt{in steps of 0.05$g$}, there is a monotonic reduction in $\Pi$ (chevron) and a corresponding increase in the yield of both T and P configurations. \sjt{The foregoing observations highlight the role that fluctuation amplitude can play in facilitating exploration of complex energy landscapes in a more generic class of interacting active particle systems with potentially numerous microstates.}

-In both thermal colloids held together by depletion forces \cite{perry2015two} and acoustic assembly \cite{lim2019cluster}, short-range (much less than a particle radius) interactions render the C, T and P cluster topologies energetically degenerate.
-In contrast the range of interactions is set by $l_c \sim R$ in the present capillary system.
-Consequently, $U$ varies along the entire reaction coordinate as the particles traverse transition pathways.
-To gain further insight into why C states are more propitious, we consider the one-dimensional energy landscape formed by a subset of possible transition paths wherein a single bond breaks in a C cluster and the particles go on to form a C, P or T configuration (Fig.\ \ref{fig:Fig3}(d)).
+In the present capillary system the range of particle-particle interactions is set by the capillary length of the fluid which in turn is comparable to the particle size.
+Consequently, $U$ varies continuously along the entire reaction coordinate as the particles traverse transition pathways.
+To gain further insight into why C states are favored, we consider the one-dimensional energy landscape formed by a subset of possible transition paths wherein a single bond breaks in a C cluster and the particles go on to form a C, P or T configuration (Fig.\ \ref{fig:Fig3}(d)).
 In addition to the C configuration being the true ground state of the system, we find that lower activation energies are required to excite hinge-like C-C transitions than any other pathway and hence these pathways will be most favored.
-Symmetry also plays a role: for example, C-P transitions are more favored than C-T transitions despite having slightly higher activation energy since there are 4 ways to enter into a C-P transition and only 1 for C-T transitions in this simplified landscape.
+Beyond energetic considerations, symmetry also plays a role: for example, C-P transitions are more favored than C-T transitions despite having slightly higher activation energy since there are 4 ways to enter into a C-P transition and only 1 for C-T transitions in this simplified landscape. \sjt{This is reflected in the transition/count matrices (Fig.\ \ref{fig:Fig3}(a) and (c)) where there are roughly 3 times as many C-P transitions as C-T.}